Oil falls on China's COVID-19 cases, high crude build

 “Crude oil exports did fall quite dramatically, which is the main reason for a decent build overall in crude stocks,” said Tony Headrick, energy market analyst at CHS Hedging.

-Additional reporting by Noah Browning in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by Louise Heavens and Mark Heinrich
+Additional reporting by Noah Browning in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by Louise Heavens, Mark Heinrich and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.